 On April 19, 2011, 24 Federal agencies and departments released, for the first time, the Office of Management and Budget (OMB) Sustainability and Energy Scorecards.
 These scorecards enable agencies to target and track the best opportunities to lead by example in clean energy; and to meet a range of energy, water, pollution, and waste reduction targets.
+On June 15, 2012, Federal agencies released their second annual scorecard.
+On May 31, 2013 agencies released their third annual scorecard.
 Visit the OMB sustainability and energy scorecards page to view individual agency scorecard results.

 Learn more about individual Federal department and agency inventories, accounting guidance, and the Federal greenhouse gas reduction goals for 2020 by visiting the Federal Greenhouse Gas Accounting and Inventories webpage.

 Testimony of Chair Nancy Sutley Before the U.S. Senate Committee on Homeland Security and Governmental Affairs, Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security

 Read how Federal agencies are improving efficiency, reducing pollution, and saving taxpayer dollars by achieving the sustainability goals of Executive Order 13514.